 OEM NEWS: Neonatal Pasteurisation

 Rafe Nussey and Charles Kerr who are affiliated to Cozatec built and integrated the machine and were delighted with the system of choice.
-Nussey commented on the LSIS control system as quoted: “We found building an interface with the XGT HMI panel ridiculously simple with it’s built-in modular functionality, while the XEC PLC was a pleasure to work with, catering as it did to every developers’ need for solid debugging info, also allowing live manipulation of logic and PID parameters.”
+Nussey commented on the LSIS control system: “We found building an interface with the XGT HMI panel ridiculously simple with its built-in modular functionality, while the XEC PLC was a pleasure to work with, catering as it did to every developers’ need with solid debugging info, also allowing live manipulation of logic and PID parameters.”

 The XpresSafe 3610 is a ground-breaking machine which will ensure the health and safety of new-born babies consuming pasteurised, expressed mother’s milk in Netcare hospitals.